 Known as the Museum Education Initiative (MEI), the effort will provide the blueprint for an enlightened visitor experience through STEM-learning objectives and interactive exhibits that will be integrated into the building and exhibit design.

 MEI members from across the Nation include USCG historians, exhibit designers, and subject matter experts, who are working together through a series of workshops, panels and community forums to design learning experiences in three areas of exploration:

-- Becoming a virtual shipmate in the USCG.
+- Encountering a virtual shipmate of the USCG.

 - Simulating USCG qualification goals.

 - Enhancing the primary and secondary school curricular.

 A Museum Exhibit Advisory Panel (MEAP), a blue ribbon panel of distinguished Coast Guard champions, has also been called upon to provide advice as to how best to present the themes, stories and artifacts that will be on display at the National Coast Guard Museum.

 Exploration and INteractive learning

 Inside The Proposed STem Center

 Throughout the Museum and in a dedicated area, Science, Technology, Engineering and Mathematics (STEM) concepts will be explored with interactive classroom sessions, hands-on lab work, and simulators designed to illustrate USCG activities on the following subjects: